-Statistic Data Type Description declined-addresses integer Number of IPv4 addresses that are currently declined; a count of the number of leases currently unavailable.
-Once a lease is recovered, this statistic will be de- creased; ideally, this statistic should be zero.
-If this statistic is non-zero or increas- ing, a network administrator should investigate whether there is a misbehaving device in the network.
-This is a global statistic that covers all subnets. subnet[id].declined- integer Number of IPv4 addresses that are currently declined in a given subnet; a count of addresses the number of leases currently unavailable.
-Once a lease is recovered, this statistic will be decreased; ideally, this statistic should be zero.
-If this statistic is non- zero or increasing, a network administrator should investigate whether there is a misbehaving device in the network.
-The id is the subnet-id of a given subnet.
-This statistic is exposed for each subnet separately. reclaimed-declined- integer Number of IPv4 addresses that were declined, but have now been recovered.
-Unlike addresses declined-addresses, this statistic never decreases.
-It can be used as a long-term indicator of how many actual valid Declines were processed and recovered from.
-This is a global statistic that covers all subnets. subnet[id].reclaimed- integer Number of IPv4 addresses that were declined, but have now been recovered.
+Statistic Data Type Description subnet[id].reclaimed- integer Number of IPv4 addresses that were declined, but have now been recovered.
 Unlike declined-addresses declined-addresses, this statistic never decreases.
 It can be used as a long-term indicator of how many actual valid Declines were processed and recovered from.
 The id is the subnet-id of a given subnet.
 This statistic is exposed for each subnet separately. pkt4-lease-query- integer Number of IPv4 DHCPLEASEQUERY packets received.
-(Only exists if Lease- received query hook library is loaded.) pkt4-lease-query- integer Number of IPv4 DHCPLEASEUNKNOWN responses sent.
-(Only exists if Lease- response-unknown- query hook library is loaded.) sent pkt4-lease-query- integer Number of IPv4 DHCPLEASEUNASSIGNED responses sent.
+(Only exists if Leasereceived query hook library is loaded.) pkt4-lease-query- integer Number of IPv4 DHCPLEASEUNKNOWN responses sent.
+(Only exists if Leaseresponse-unknown- query hook library is loaded.) sent pkt4-lease-query- integer Number of IPv4 DHCPLEASEUNASSIGNED responses sent.
 (Only exists if response-unassigned- Leasequery hook library is loaded.) sent pkt4-lease-query- integer Number of IPv4 DHCPLEASEACTIVE responses sent.
 (Only exists if Leasequery response-active-sent hook library is loaded.)